-In this post we’d like to update you on the latest news in the RAP mobile developer preview.
+In this post we’d like to update you on the latest news in the Tabris (previously RAP mobile) developer preview.
 We’ve just released Version 0.5.4, marking the beginning of a simultaneous release schedule across all our mobile clients.
-Here is what we think are the most interesting new features.

 The Startup page provides shortcuts to access the demo applications